NarodGaming/nru/README.md

 With NRU, you can:

-- Add new resolutions (2560x1440, 3440x1440 & more).
+- Add new pre-set resolutions (currently 2560x1440, 3440x1440, 4096x1152)
-- Remove any previously added custom resolutions.
+- Add new custom resolutions (manually typed in)

 ## Limitations

 - NVIDIA resets this on driver updates, so you'll need to run the utility again.
 - Multiple monitors may cause issues.
-NRU will walk you through steps to prevent this, but you can also temporarily unplug them.
+It has not in my testing - but you may wish to unplug them whilst running the utility.
 - NRU is in it's infancy - it may not work for you right now, but this will be continually improved upon.

 ## Helping NRU